Spring Web Flow

-In Spring Web Flow, a web flow answers all of the above questions: it captures navigational rules allowing the Spring Web Flow execution engine to manage a conversation and the associated state.
+In Spring Web Flow, a web flow answers all of the above questions: it captures navigational rules, allowing the Spring Web Flow execution engine to manage a conversation and the associated state.
 At the same time, a web flow is a reusable web application module.

 Since version 2.0, Spring Web Flow also introduces other additional features supporting the construction of rich web applications, such as AJAX support and tight integration with JavaServer Faces.

 History

 The Spring Web Flow project started as a simple extension to the Spring Web MVC framework providing web flow functionality, developed by Erwin Vervaet in 2004.
-In 2005 the project was introduced into the Spring portfolio by Keith Donald and grew into the official Spring sub-project it is now.
+In 2005 the project was introduced into the Spring portfolio by Keith Donald and grew into the official Spring subproject it is now.
 The first production ready 1.0 release was made on 2006-10-26.
 Version 2.0, first released on 2008-04-29, saw a major internal reorganization of the framework to allow better integration with JavaServer Faces.